wwanxh/homebridge-tuya-web/README.md

 The `defaults` has these properties:

 - `id`: Required.
 The id for the device that is registered in the Android/iOS App.
 - `device_type`: Optional.
-The device_type to be overruled.
+The `device_type` to be overruled.
 For now only device type `dimmer` is supported.
-This can be usefull for dimmers that are reported as `light` by the Tuya API and don't support hue and saturation.
+This can be useful for dimmers that are reported as `light` by the Tuya API and don't support hue and saturation.

-## Supported device types
+## Supported Device Types

 There is currently support for the following device types within this Homebridge plugin:

 - **Switch/Outlet** - The platform supports switch and outlets/sockets.
-- **Light/Dimmer** - The platform supports most kinds of Tuya light.
-Partly implemented, now only supports controlling on/off and brightness.
+- **Light/Dimmer** - The platform supports most types of Tuya lights.
+This is partly implemented and only currently supports controlling the on/off state and the brightness.
 This can be used with a dimmer.
-- **Fan** - The platform support most kinds of Tuya Fans.
-Partly implemented, on/off and speed control work, oscillation is not implemented due to lack of support in the Tuya Homeassistant API.
+- **Fan** - The platform supports most kinds of Tuya fans.
+This is partly implemented and only currently supports controlling the on/off state and speed control.
+Oscillation is not implemented due to lack of support in the Tuya API.

-The used Web API also supports these devices, but are not implemented yet in the plugin.
+The Web API also supports these devices, but are not implemented yet in the plugin.

+- **Scene** - Not yet supported, see discussions in #1 and #8.
 - **Climate** - Not yet supported.
 - **Cover** - Not yet supported.
-- **Scene** - Not supported, don't see the use of this as scenes are configured in HomeKit.
-Will probably never implement this.

 ## TODO

 These features are on my wishlist and need to be implemented:

 - Implement devices that are not supported yet.
-- Add option to enable/disable state caching.
-- Add option to change polling frequency to user defined value (default is now 10 seconds).

 ## Unit tests